odan/odan.github.io/_posts/2020-05-25-slim4-logging.md

 ### Services

-Creating a custom logger for a service class:
+Creating a custom logger for a service class using dependency injection:

 ```php
 <?php